-Anthropology is the study of the human species.
+anthropology is the study of the human species.

-The science of anthropology is rooted in core values of mutual respect, equal rights, freedom of expression, and freedom from discrimination.
-As another of its early practitioners, Ruth Benedict of Columbia University, wrote, "The purpose of anthropology is to make the world safe for human difference."
-Read more >>
+The discipline of Anthropology advances our collective understanding of who we are, where we came from, how we differ from one another, and what those differences mean.
+Anthropology is rooted in core values of mutual respect, equal rights, freedom of expression, and freedom from discrimination.
+As one of its early practitioners, Ruth Benedict of Columbia University, wrote, the goal of anthropology “is a world made safe for difference.”

 Earning a Bachelor’s Degree in Anthropology prepares students with the research skills and conceptual tools they need to enter any field or profession that benefits from understanding the causes and the range of variation in human experience, activity, identity, and values.
 Our alumni currently work in financial services, education, law, medicine, government, social services, the arts, and in corporate settings ranging from Fortune 500 companies to small family businesses.
 Read more >>

 As the study of humanity and our closest relatives in the past and present, teaching and research in the Department of Anthropology at UNC Charlotte examine these topics using rigorous methods and theoretical perspectives which can generate knowledge in the service of social equity and human dignity.
 Anthropological approaches are well suited for understanding diversity, relations of power, and addressing a range of contemporary problems and injustices.
 This work requires continuing critical reflection on the way that histories of capitalist expansion and colonization have shaped the institutions in which we conduct our work, the academic disciplines we develop, and the conceptual frameworks through which we view the world.
 Because systemic forms of discrimination, exploitation, and marginalization can interfere with the ability of students and faculty to conduct research, to teach, and to learn, our goals must include the effort to identify, understand, resist, and dismantle these systems.